saecki/zig-grep/paper/paper.typ

 ```]

 At the time I discovered the bug, it was already fixed on the Zig `master` branch.\
-I wasn't able to find a github issue or a pull request related to this bug, but my best guess is that the enum was somehow truncated to two bits, which would strip the topmost bit of the `IgnoreCase` variant represented as `0b100`, resulting in `0b00` which corresponds to `Hidden`.
+I was not able to find a github issue or a pull request related to this bug, but my best guess is that the enum was somehow truncated to two bits, which would strip the topmost bit of the `IgnoreCase` variant represented as `0b100`, resulting in `0b00` which corresponds to `Hidden`.

 = Conclusion